pi-engine/pi-theme-default/README.md

 **Best practices**
 *  It is highly recommended to use 'pi-' as prefix for all global id and class names used in theme to avoid conflicts.
-*  It is highly recommended to use module key as prefix for module id and class names, for instance 'demo-'.
+*  It is highly recommended to use module identity as prefix for module id and class names used in templates to avoid conflicts, for instance 'demo-'.